For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Above all, companies are looking to hire people in HR who have experience managing people.
 If you've been promoted to a leadership position in your part-time job, that's a big indicator that you're good at this stuff!

-Similarly, you'll need to be a great communicator and be comfortable being the middle man between senior staff and the rest of a company.
+Similarly, you'll need to be a great communicator and be comfortable being the middleman between senior staff and the rest of the company.
 A degree of emotional intelligence is important too, as you may need to break the news of contract terminations and deal with staff complaints.

 If you think you'd be interested in HR, contact a temping agency and put yourself forward for temp work to get some experience.